Samyan Mitrtown

-Samyan Mitrtown (สามย่านมิตรทาวน์) is a mixed-use shopping, office, residential and leisure development located in Bangkok, Thailand.
+Samyan Mitrtown (สามย่านมิตรทาวน์, pronounced similar to "midtown") is a mixed-use shopping, office, residential and leisure development located in Bangkok, Thailand.
 With a gross floor area of 222,000 m2, the ฿9 billion complex comprises Samyan Mitrtown Mall, Mitrtown Office Tower, Triple Y Residence and Triple Y Hotel.

 History

 The project is situated on a 14 rai plot of Chulalongkorn University land on the northwest corner of Sam Yan Intersection, where Phayathai Road meets Rama IV Road.
 The area was previously a retail neighbourhood that had been cleared for redevelopment in 2008.
 The project, originally valued at ฿8.5 billion, was announced in 2016 and was developed by Golden Land Property Development, the property arm of the TCC Group owned by Thai billionaire businessman Charoen Sirivadhanabhakdi, under a lease agreement with the university.

-Samyan Mitrtown officially opened on 20 September 2019.